Editorial Integrity

 2. Credit Score

-A DSCR loan is focused on a property’s income capability for loan qualification, and a credit check is necessary to ensure decent loan repayment behavior and reliability in case things go wrong.
+A DSCR loan is based on a property’s income capacity for loan qualification, and a credit check is required to ensure reliable loan repayment and behavior in case things go wrong.

 A high credit score shows your financial discipline, and you may qualify for a loan with the most competitive terms, including the lowest interest rates.